Rahdar82/Machine_Learning_2022/README.md

 **14. How_K-means_works:** <ul>K-means clustering is an unsupervised learning algorithm partitioning data into clusters.
 This notebook explains how the K-means algorithm works.</ul>

 **15. K-Means_Clustering:** <ul>Practical implementation of the K-means clustering algorithm using Python.
-This notebook demonstrates how to apply K-means clustering to real-world datasets.</ul>
+This notebook demonstrates how to use Silhouette Analysis to evaluate the quality of clusters created by clustering algorithms.</ul>

 **16. Hierarchical_Clustering:** <ul>Hierarchical clustering is another approach to clustering data based on their similarity.
 This notebook covers hierarchical clustering techniques and their applications.</ul>